The-OpenROAD-Project/micro2022tutorial/content/1-program.md

 ## Program

-The tutorial will be hosted in the afternoon session on Saturday, October 1, 2022.<br/>
+The tutorial was hosted in the afternoon session on Saturday, October 1, 2022.<br/>
 *All times are listed in CDT*.

 **Demo**: the presenter demonstrates and the attendees follow along.<br/>